awsdocs/amazon-athena-user-guide/doc_source/querying-with-prepared-statements.md

 EXECUTE my_select1
 ```

-The following example prepares and executes a query that has two parameters\.
+The following example runs the `my_select2` prepared statement, which contains a single parameter\.

 ```
-PREPARE my_select2 FROM
-SELECT order FROM orders WHERE productid = ? and quantity < ?
+EXECUTE my_select2 USING 2012
 ```

+The following example runs the `my_select3` prepared statement, which has two parameters\.

 ```
-EXECUTE my_select2 USING 346078, 12
+EXECUTE my_select3 USING 346078, 12
 ```

 The following example supplies a string value for a parameter in the prepared statement `my_insert`\.